• Skip to primary navigation

 PVC pipes are easy to find at places like Home Depot or Lowe’s, but if you can’t find the lawn chair webbing, you could always add more pool noodles to the design.
 You could also put the whole thing on top of a slip ‘n slide, to make it extra exciting and less muddy.

-I have to admit that I handed the project over to Tim so I can’t remember how easy or difficult it was.
+I have to admit I handed the project over to Tim so I can’t remember how easy or difficult it was.
 He’ll have to let us know.
-Our Wishy-Wash could use a little rejuvenating, but considering that it’s in its eighth summer of entertaining kids, it’s holding up awfully well!
+Our Wishy-Wash could use a little rejuvenating, but considering it’s in its eighth summer of entertaining kids, it’s holding up awfully well!

 Filed Under: Kid Activities Shannon 2 Comments